stgm/scientific-programming-1/92 Resources/10 Plot/10 plot.md

     plt.xlabel('the x-as is small')
     plt.ylabel('the y-as is large', fontsize = 25)

-    # add seperate floating text to the graph
+    # add separate floating text to the graph
     plt.text(1.00, 100., "my first plot", color = 'blue', fontsize = 20)

     # add floating text with LaTeX